ciscu/logs-analysis/README.md

 ## Output

-Based on the data in the news database it will output following Analytics
+Based on the data in the news database it will output following Analytics:
 1. The 3 most popular articles.
 2. The 4 most popular authors.
 3. Days on which more than 1% of requests lead to errors.

+Output can be found in the **output.txt** file

 ## Prerequisits